 You never know with these topsy-turvy things, but if I were to guess, they will report similar findings when they dive into how companies responded to this economic downturn.

 Informational titan Forbes recently released an article detailing why businesses need to market MORE in an economic recession, not less.

-Former Microsoft executive and current MDC Partners CEO Mark Penn in an interview detailed how a company’s marketing is the most significant indicator of why they’re struggling or thriving in the pandemic.
+Former Microsoft executive and current MDC Partners CEO Mark Penn in an interview with AdWeek detailed how a company’s marketing is the most significant indicator of why they’re struggling or thriving in the pandemic.

-In another interview, he discusses how vital marketing will be for the economy’s recovery.
+In another interview with Fox Business, he discusses how vital marketing will be for the economy’s recovery.

 And finally, my personal favorite…drumroll…